geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-16/meeting-transcript.md

 **Geohot** [00:23:57]
 Yeah, yeah, yeah.
-This is something that exactly, like, this is why it should be discussed in the doc layer, because I'm...
+This is something that exactly, like, this is why it should be discussed in the doc layer, because I'm..
 60% sure that doesn't work, and that you need something that's actually in the graph that looks more like a tensor UOP.
 But I might be wrong.
 60%.